dabund24/Zug/README.md

 - merge sub-journeys to a new journey

-- show details and live data of journey
+- show details and live data of journeys

-- show a journey on a map
+- show journeys on a map

 - create links for journeys so they can be shared